Meet our Leadership Team

 Laura Tyrrell, Program Director

-Laura manages planning, logistics, scheduling and coordination of Teachers21 professional development degree and licensure programs; and is a liason with our collaborative partners.
+Laura is the director of Teachers21 professional development degree, institute, grant, and licensure programs and is a liason with our districts and partners.
+She manages logistics, scheduling and coordination of programs with candidates, instructors, and staff.
 She manages marketing and communication and web content; and assists consultants with resources and technical support.
 She holds a BA from Boston College and was an Early Education teacher for ten years.
-Prior to teaching, Laura held roles of administrative manager and vice president at engineering and environmental consulting firms.
+Prior to teaching, Laura was the vice president of an environmental service and consulting group.